 2. Interval training

-Pace Optimizer allows the runner to gradually progress their pace score upwards and nudges the required cadence and step length ranges upwards at the same time, allowing the runner to learn what is required from a technical point of view to make the next level of performance.
-Pace Optimizer workout can also be used to control the pace of an over-enthusiastic runner on their easy runs!
+Pace Coach allows the runner to gradually progress their pace score upwards and nudges the required cadence and step length ranges upwards at the same time, allowing the runner to learn what is required from a technical point of view to make the next level of performance.
+Pace Coach workout can also be used to control the pace of an over-enthusiastic runner on their easy runs!

-Pace Optimizer works great either as motivation to keep good technique during a distance run via the in-run cues or as part of specific technique development sessions executed as a series of intervals.
+Pace Coach works great either as motivation to keep good technique during a distance run via the in-run cues or as part of specific technique development sessions executed as a series of intervals.

 4. Strength & conditioning